jerry81/natural-language/japanese/grammar.md

 Example: 彼が来ました。 (Kare ga kimashita.)
 "彼" (kare) is the subject, and "が" (ga) marks it.
 The sentence means "He came."

+### は　vs が

+は (wa) is used to set the stage, establish a topic, or provide general information about a subject.
+It's like saying, "Regarding this..."
+が (ga) is used to pinpoint and highlight the subject, making it more specific and focused.
+It's like saying, "It is this (and not something else) that..."

 ## after object

 ### に